Randell Williams: Hull City

 On 17 June 2021 it was announced that he would sign for Hull City on a free transfer on 1 July 2021.
 He made his debut for Hull City on 14 August 2021 when he came on as a 73rd minute substitute for Richie Smallwood in the 3–0 loss to Queens Park Rangers.

 Bolton Wanderers

 On 5 January 2023, Williams joined Bolton Wanderers for an undisclosed fee, signing a two-and-a-half-year deal with the club.
 On 14 February, he scored his first goal for the club in a 5–0 home win against MK Dons.
 On 2 April, he was an unused substitute in the 2023 EFL Trophy final.
 Bolton went on to win 4–0 against Plymouth Argyle at Wembley Stadium to win the trophy.

 Leyton Orient

 In February 2025, Williams signed for Leyton Orient.
 He was released by the club at the end of the 2024–25 season, following the expiry of his contract.

 Reading

 On 5 November 2025, Williams signed a short-term contract with Reading until January 2026.
+On 7 January 2026, Reading announced that they had extended their contract with Williams until the summer of 2027.